How to Interview Candidates Effectively:

 Post your job opening.

-Post your job description on the job board of your choice and wait for candidates to apply.
+Post your job description on one or more job boards and wait for candidates to apply.

 Some job boards offer access to a database of resumes.
 If your chosen job board has such a database, consider exploring the available options and extending invites to top candidates.